lumiwazeare/pharmacy-test/README.md

 3. Create a new operation; `findByExpirationDate`.

-## Task 4: Optimisation (BONUS)
+## Task 4: Performance & Optimisation (BONUS)

-To test the performance of your `Medication` data structure, populate with large dataset.
+To test the performance of your `Medication` collection, populate with a large dataset.

 1. You can follow the example [here](https://docs.mongodb.com/v2.6/tutorial/generate-test-data/).
  - Load 10,000 or more records.